How The Aadhaar Enabled Payments System Is A Boon and Bane For Welfare Beneficiaries

 Somanchi looked at the number of respondents who reported a credit of more than Rs 500 in their bank accounts, based on data from the Centre for the Monitoring of the Indian Economy's Consumer Pyramids Household Survey.

 "In April, more than half (54%) of all households received less than Rs 500, rising to 59% and 68% respectively in May and June," he said in an unpublished paper.
-Somanchi contends that three DBT schemes, reached only 30%-40% of households during the lockdown based on this survey.
+Somanchi contends that three DBT schemes reached only 30%-40% of households during the lockdown based on this survey.

 Going by this data, it could be possible that around Rs 10,000 crore worth of benefits to Women Jan Dhan account holders, were not received, he told MediaNama.